Video Analysis

 Rapid Healing

-At the beginning of March, my dog cut me a few times, and each cut healed within less than two hours and faded into light red spots.
+Less than 2 months later, my dog cut me a few times, and each cut healed within less than two hours and faded into light red spots.
 This happened on three separate occasions.
 This rapid healing response faded a few weeks later.

 Skin Shedding